If you require these five things from your child, they will succeed in the world and you will have succeeded as a parent.

 If you have questions, it's important that you know where to turn to get the right answers.

-If your teenager is creating self-destructive situations, you can't afford to not intervene.
-Dr. Phil offers advice for dealing with an out-of-control teen
+If your teen is creating self-destructive situations, you can't afford to not intervene.
+Dr. Phil offers advice for dealing with an out-of-control teen.

 Dr. Phil and Jay McGraw's advice for parents on how to talk to their teens about sex.